micbelgique/Be-Road/README.md

 To build & run every component, set the docker-compose as startup project and hit run.
 The first time you run the project, docker will download all the images and this will take some time.

+To build on command line use this: _docker-compose up -d --build_ (add a service to deploy this service only)

 ---
 _This section will is old and will be replaced soon_
 _You will have to change the connection strings in the Web.config files in the 3 projects_